 For more information on how long your data is stored please contact email@example.com

-Depending on the circumstances you have several rights available to you and these are set out in the General Data Protection Regulations including
+You have several rights available to you and these are set out in the General Data Protection Regulations including:

 - Right of Access - this means you have a right to request a copy of the data we hold about you.